 Easy Stew Beef and Rice Recipe

-Comfort food doesn’t get any better than this easy Stew Beef and Rice Recipe.
+Stew Beef and Rice is a simple recipe yet satisfying and full of flavor.
+And comfort food doesn’t get any better than this easy Stew Beef and Rice Recipe.
 Onions, peppers, garlic, and oregano are slowly cooked with beef to create one hearty meal.

 Stew Beef and Rice

 Randy has been cutting and chopping wood for weeks on end now.
 The stockpile grows little by little each day.
 He enjoys the labor.
 It’s time for him to deeply breathe in the fresh air, push himself and focus on something other than his normal work.
 I join him every now and then to lug a log or two, and it is indeed a nice change of pace.

 After hours of work like that he’s ready to eat hearty “stick to your bones” food.
 This Stew Beef and Rice is just what my lumberjack husband ordered.
 Plus, is there any other dish that screams comfort food so loudly?
 A few perhaps, but not many.
 Just the aroma of beef stewing in onions and peppers and oregano is enough to distract lumberjacks for miles around.
 It’s hearty enough to satisfy them too.
 A satiated lumberjack is a happy lumberjack.
 Okay, enough with the lumberjack references.
 Moving right along …

 How do you make stew beef